Skip to main content

 If a new I-20 document has been created for you, you will receive an email from ISSS when the electronic I-20 has been uploaded to your ISSS Portal.
 You will find the document in your Control Center under the Documents section.
 Always print, sign, and date your I-20 document as soon as you download it.

-If a physical paper document (SSN letter, DS-2019, etc.) has been printed for you, ISSS will send you an email when your document is ready.
-The request will allow you to choose from several delivery options.
-If you have opted to pickup your document from Fell Hall, please remember to bring your Redbird Card when you visit.
+If a physical paper document (e.g. SSN letter) has been printed for you, ISSS will send you an email when your document is ready.
+Please remember to bring your Redbird Card when you visit Fell Hall to pick up your document.

 International students can often be targeted by scams.
 The scammer will often threaten deportation or arrest if the student does not wire them money or purchase gift cards.